jfklorenz/Gloomhaven-Package/features/README.md

 # Features
-The *features* folder contains the source code and pictures.
+The *features* folder contains the source code for all cards and decks.

 ---